opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 Introduced 2.5
 {: .label .label-purple }

-Trace analytics now supports Jaeger formatted data.
+Trace analytics now supports Jaeger trace data.
 Jaeger can store its trace data in OpenSearch, but users that use OpenSearch as their backend for Jaeger data can now benefit from trace analytics capability.

 When you perform trace analytics, you can select from two data sources:

 - **Data Prepper** – Data ingested into OpenSearch through Data Prepper.
-This data source requires OTEL index type.
+This data source requires OpenTelemetry (OTEL) index type.
 - **Jaeger** – Trace data stored within OpenSearch as its backend.
 This data source requires that the data is indexed with the Jaeger index type.

 If you currently store your Jaeger trace data in OpenSearch, you can now use the trace analytics capability.
 When you ingest Jaeger data into OpenSearch, it gets stored in a different index than the OTA-generated index that gets created when you run data through the Data Prepper.
 You can indicate which data source on which you want to perform trace analytics with the data source selector in the Dashboards.

+Jaeger trace data that you can analyze includes span data, service dependency data, and service and operation endpoint data.
+Jaeger span data analysis requires some configuration.

 Each time you ingest data for Jaeger, it creates a separate index for that day.
 The Dashboards will show the current index that has a mapping.